samtools/tabix/README.md

 ```

 ## Note
-Currently 2D indexing supports only 2D query and 1D indexing supports only 1D query.
+* Currently 2D indexing supports only 2D query and 1D indexing supports only 1D query.
 Ideally, it will be extended to support 1D query for 2D indexed files. (future plan)
+* The index produced by this modified tabix is not compatible with the original tabix index.
+They are based on different structures.

 ## Example
 ### Preparing a double-chromosome-block sorted text file